Miscellaneous Channel Settings

-The Miscellaneous Channel Settings page contains various generator settings.
-These settings appear in all instruments (including third party ones).
+The Miscellaneous Channel Settings page contains various generator settings and are available for all Instrument Channels, including VST plugins.

 - Panning (PAN) - Channel panning (Left to Right)